 I’m sure you have all had at least one meeting with a rainy day misfortune; an unexpected trip to the hospital, a cracked pipe, a car transmission that decided to throw in the towel or any of the other forms it chooses to come in.
 While you probably were able to handle the expense with perhaps the aid of a credit card or dipping into our general savings, it would have been so much nicer to have had an emergency savings in place.
 That way you could have emerged from the misfortune still a step ahead instead of now a step behind.

 As obvious as this sounds, the true key to building a savings is self-discipline.
 Sometimes this means, having discipline before a situation arises.

-Having read “How to Create Barriers to Your Savings” by PT Money today on WiseBread, I was reminded of wish that in my college days, I had, first of all, thought of savings as savings and not as “deferred spending,” and second, that I had protected my savings from myself.
+Having read “How to Create Barriers to Your Savings” by PT Money today on WiseBread, I was reminded of my college days and wished, I had, first of all, thought of savings as savings and not as “deferred spending,” and second, that I had protected my savings from myself.
 I raided it pretty regularly every 3 to 4 months.

 Now, in our workshops at Debt Reduction Services Inc, we teach this very concept for emergency savings.
 There are some steps we suggest you follow in order to take your self-discipline out of the equation and get you on your way to a solid emergency savings fund.

 Steps for Protecting Your Savings